 - Soaked chana and methi into turmeric-salt water so it will absorb the flavor of the water.

-- Fill pickle tightly into airtight sterilized glass bottle.
+- Fill pickle tightly into an air-tight sterilized glass bottle.

-- Completely immerse the pickle in oil to preserve for a whole year.
+- Completely immerse the pickle in oil to preserve it for a whole year.